-The new movie from J.C.
-Chandor is the superbly nuanced, terrifically acted A Most Violent Year.
+The new movie from director J.C.
+Chandor is the superbly nuanced, terrifically acted A MOST VIOLENT YEAR.

 Isaac is Abel Morales, an immigrant who is a great example of the work-hard ethic of The American Dream, having built a successful heating oil business but on his own moral terms.
-Chastain is Anna, his wife and partner, a well-to-do daughter of a mobster whose moral compass is perhaps a little shadier.
-Together, during a particularly hard New York winter in 1981 (apparently the most crime-ridden year in the city’s history), they try to expand their company whilst fending off the attentions of Lawrence, a very driven district attorney who thinks Abel’s business has something to hide, tremendously played by David Oyelowo.
+Chastain is Anna, his wife, and partner, a well-to-do daughter of a mobster whose moral compass is perhaps a little shadier.
+Together, during a particularly hard New York winter in 1981 – apparently the most crime-ridden year in the city’s history – they try to expand their company whilst fending off the attention of Lawrence, a very driven district attorney who thinks Abel’s business has something to hide, tremendously played by David Oyelowo.

 “When it feels scary to jump, that is exactly when you jump, otherwise you end up staying in the same place your whole life, and that I can’t do.”

 Abel, you see, is made of stern stuff and when he utters lines like these, the piece takes on an almost Shakespearean feel as we watch a man beset on all sides by the people and events around him who will either stand or fall by the end of the movie.
 It’s superb stuff and Isaac gives us another riveting performance as Abel, at one minute majestic and cool in his camel coat, then struggling to stay in control – particularly during the fantastic chase scene that brings to mind The French Connection.